About Kendo

 Japanese swords (Katana) were born in the middle of the Heian period.

-Swords (Katana) became the leading role in the battle, as foot fighting increased in the late Muromachi period.
+Swords (Katana) became the leading role in the battle as foot fighting increased in the late Muromachi period.

 Since 2012, martial arts have been compulsory at junior high schools and have been held in physical education classes.

-It is thought that engaging in martial arts such as kendo can help you develop a sense of respect for another person.
+It is thought that engaging in martial arts such as Kendo can help you develop a sense of respect for another person.

 About Kendo’s main stance

-There are three main positions in Kendo.
+There are three leading positions in Kendo.

 The middle stance, the upper stance, and the lower stance.